Isaac N. Carleton

-Isaac N. Carleton (10 June 1832 – 8 August 1902) was an educator.
+Isaac Newton Carleton (June 10, 1832 – August 8, 1902) was an educator.
 He taught at Phillips Academy and was the principal of State Normal School in New Britain, Connecticut for twelve years.
 He was the founder of Carleton School in Massachusetts.
 He was the president of the American Institute of Instruction for two years.

 Youth and education

-Carleton was born in Bradford (now part of Haverhill), Massachusetts on 10 June 1832 to Isaac Carleton and Mary Richardson Carleton.
+Carleton was born in Bradford (now part of Haverhill), Massachusetts on June 10, 1832 to Isaac Carleton and Mary Richardson Carleton.
 He attended Phillips Academy in Andover, Massachusetts from 1852 to 1855.
 He completed his BA at Dartmouth College in 1859.

 Family

-Carleton married Laura Tenney Carleton 8 August 1860 in Hartford, Vermont.
+Carleton married Laura Tenney Carleton August 8, 1860 in Hartford, Vermont.
 They raised four children, Grace, Clara, Walter and Theodore.
 Grace married Forrest F. Dryden, son of New Jersey Senator John F. Dryden.
 Walter was one of the three founding directors of NEC Corporation, the first Japanese joint venture with foreign capital.
-Theodore attended Yale University (Day, pg 251).
+Theodore attended Yale University, graduating in 1896.

 Career

 He went back to Phillips Academy to teach Latin and Greek from 1859 to 1863.
 He was principal at Peabody High School in 1864.
 In 1865, Carleton was an associate principal for a young ladies' seminary in Lexington, Massachusetts.
 He was the acting principal of the State Normal School (now Central Connecticut State University) in New Britain, Connecticut during the summer session of 1866.
 He was the principal of a young ladies' home and day school in Medford) Massachusetts in 1866 to 1869.
 This would be later known as Carleton School.

 He returned to the New Britain State Normal School as its fifth principal in 1869.
 During his years there, the school was reported to have recovered the reputation that had been jeopardized by its closure in the 1867 Connecticut State General Assembly.
 He received an honorary MA from Yale University in 1872.
 He was selected as President of the American Institute of Instruction in 1878.
 He served at the New Britain Normal School until 1881.
 He returned to Bradford, Massachusetts as principal of Carleton School from 1884 to 1901.
 His school earned an endorsement from Phillips Academy at Andover.
 He received an honorary Ph.D. from Dartmouth in 1889.

-Carleton died 8 August 1902, in Haverhill, Massachusetts.
+Carleton died August 8, 1902, in Haverhill, Massachusetts.